In-lawful Gathering

 You know what I mean?

-Can I even go in Caveman speak?
+Can I even go and caveman speak?

 I would pay you money.
+Okay.

-Big dinner kids no eat
+Big dinner.
+Kids no eat

-when other kids around.
+other kids around.

-Often me like that.
+Often.
+Me like that.

 Me say keep go.
+Often too much mess.

 No one feels responsible for cleaning mess.

 Me feel that for sure.
+But caveman no say often, maybe say often.

+Often.
 Good that caveman Hodgman draw a line somewhere.

-sometimes take ice and go away
+Sometimes.
+Take ice and go away?

 Me want names.

-He's shaking his head, no.
+He's shaking his head.
+No.

-Megan, you know who he's talking about?
+No?
+No. Megan, you know who he's talking about?
+You don't have to give me names.

 Yes, I know who he's talking about.